tsackton/taelgarverse/docs/gazetteer/western-green-sea/cymea/plataca-hills.md

 </div>

 A line of hills and a few short mountains that runs along the western coast of Cymea.
-Rich veins of silver were once mined from these hills, but the accessible deposits were all mined out long ago.
+Rich veins of silver were once mined from these hills, but the accessible deposits were exhausted long ago.